yasserfarouk/negmas/docs/overview.rst

--  Almost all entities are ``NamedObject``\ s which means they have a *user assigned* name used for debugging, printing, and logging, and a *system assigned* id used when programatically accessing the object.
+-  Almost all entities are ``NamedObject``\ s which means they have a *user assigned* name used for debugging, printing, and logging, and a *system assigned* id used when programmatically accessing the object.
    For example, agents request negotiations with other agents from the world using the partner’s *id* not *name*.
 -  ``Controller`` objects can access neither worlds nor mechanisms